 Introduction

-Among these strategies, cognitive stimulation has established itself as an effective intervention, with scientific evidence supporting its ability to improve cognitive performance, strengthen self-esteem, reduce isolation and prevent neurocognitive decline.
+Among these strategies, cognitive stimulation has become established as an effective intervention, with scientific evidence supporting its ability to improve cognitive performance, strengthen self-esteem, reduce isolation and prevent neurocognitive decline.
 Its positive impact is further enhanced when it is part of a multidisciplinary approach involving neuropsychologists, clinical psychologists, occupational therapists, speech therapists, physiotherapists, psychiatrists and caregivers.

 Depression in older adults and its impact on cognition

-What is depression
+What depression is

 Depression is a mood disorder that involves a combination of emotional, physical and cognitive symptoms, including persistent sadness, loss of interest, sleep disturbances, fatigue, difficulty concentrating and recurrent negative thoughts (American Psychiatric Association, 2013).
-In older people, this condition often goes unnoticed due to atypical manifestations such as apathy, slowness or somatic complaints (González-Fernández et al., 2020).
+In older adults, this condition often goes unnoticed due to atypical manifestations such as apathy, slowness or somatic complaints (González-Fernández et al., 2020).

 Prevalence of depression in older adults